jeet-hub/Swiggy-clone/README.md

 - Location side menu that opens from the caret button.
 - Side menu closes through its close button or by clicking the overlay.
 - Login and Sign Up links with aligned React Icons.
+- Food-category carousel with previous and next controls.
 - Tailwind utility classes for layout, spacing, colors, and responsive behavior.

+## Today's Update — September 15, 2026

+- Added `Category.jsx` and rendered it below the header in `App.jsx`.
+- Added a “What’s on your mind?” food-category section.
+- Added previous and next arrow controls to move through category cards.
+- Added local food-category images under `public/images/`.
+- Kept header navigation icons aligned with their Login and Sign Up labels.

 ## Header Component